o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 1. For **Test Value**, use the default value of **0\.0**\.

 ## 5\.
-Add Servant Parameter Actions to the Primary Graph<a name="char-animation-editor-sync-graph-add-servant-parameter-actions-to-the-main-graph"></a>
+Add Servant Parameter Actions to the Primary Graph {#char-animation-editor-sync-graph-add-servant-parameter-actions-to-the-main-graph}

 Now you are ready to add secondary \("servant"\) parameter actions to the primary graph\.
 A script uses these actions to synchronize the two graphs\.